metashell/metashell/README.md

 ` int_<5> (TemplateInstantiation)
 ```

-Three instantiations are marked, so it is eaiser to talk about them.
+Three instantiations are marked, so it is easier to talk about them.
 First,
 let's simply step forward to `A`:

 ```cpp